Sewing collars & leashes with an LK-1900BN bartacking machine

 I mentioned in the clamp-fitment section that the clamp's I bought were a little "toe-up".
 I wouldn't have noticed if I didn't have some slippage causing me to examine everything more closely.
 I removed the feet from the arch, put them in a vise (using wood not to mar the feet) & tapped with a hammer (very little) to change the angle.
 Go slow, put them back in the arch and check.
 It's tedious.
 But, I think this helped.
 (You can tap the "shin" or the "thigh" of the clamp.
 The shin makes the foot go back when becoming level.
 The thigh causes the foot to go down as part of becoming level.
 A little of both may be best.).

 The zig-zag width (y-scale) of the bartack can make it worse (more front/back movement).
 Also, stitch speed can "resonate" with (amplify) the machine's movement.
 A slower or faster speed can help.
 For the larger collars, letting the end of the collar hang off the table can amplify the vibration.
-It can help to lay the end on the table.
+It helps to lay the end on the table.

-That last point (about clamping too close to the buckle or ring) caused me to grind some of the front off the 3/4" clamp (shown below) so I can clamp closer to the buckle & ring.
+That last point (clamping too close to the buckle or ring) caused me to grind some of the front off the 3/4" clamp (shown below) so I can clamp closer to the buckle & ring.
 I'm tempted to do that with this 1-1/2" clamp (and 1" too).
 It could be better.
 The clamps I bought were inexpensive.
 It wouldn't be risky to try.
 (I wouldn't do this with the 1" clamp the machine comes with.
 Original Juki parts are expensive.
 I'd buy an aftermarket 1" clamp to experiment with.).

 1"